chevcast/StartOfTheInternet/README.md

  2. Download the SOTI project source code.
     ![](http://i.imgur.com/Ql7qd.gif)

- 3. Unzip the source and open the solution in Visual Studio 2012 Express.

- 4. Select the Terminal.MvcUI project and press F5 or click Start in the toolbar.
+ 3. Unzip the source, open the solution in Visual Studio 2012 Express, select the Terminal.MvcUI project, and press F5 or click Start in the toolbar.
     ![](http://i.imgur.com/RWY4I.gif)